 We have the knowledge and expertise to take your pet from being a puppy or kitten to adulthood and geriatrics.
 We provide all routine general-practice services, including vaccinations and spay/neuter surgeries.

-Local Medical Issues
+Local Medical Issues:

-Fleas are usually not a big problem unless you live near the Rio Grande.
 We always like to focus on each pet individually and determine the protection it needs.
 As fleas can cause lots of problems, it never hurts to protect against them just in case.
 Ticks can be very problematic in wooded areas and areas with high grass.
 Ticks, like fleas, can harbor many serious diseases for both animals and humans.
 In both instances, we have a combination topical product that can help prevent infection from both parasites, making it very convenient for you!

 Heartworm disease, unfortunately, is increasing in frequency due to the many people moving in from other areas of the country.
 The American Heartworm Society recommends that all dogs and cats be on a monthly heartworm preventative regardless of which state you live in.
 Annual testing is strongly recommended prior to beginning a heartworm preventative protocol.
 Ask us about the products we recommend to protect your dog and cat from this fatal disease.

 Intestinal parasites can be a problem in Albuquerque.
-Many are transmissable to humans.
+Many are transmissible to humans.
 Giardia and coccidia are two of the most common intestinal parasites we see.
 Regular deworming and annual testing of stool samples is recommended to keep your pet and your family protected.